infantNomad123/AWS_AI_agent_hackathon_2025/README.md

 Lambda_sdk.js file is a backend code stored in aws lambda that connects s3 bucket to dynamodb via API Gatway to fetch data.

+Abusive_people_detection_AI.py is a code stored on Jupiter notebook run by sagemaker.